FREUDENBERG MEDICAL, LLC, d/b/a INHEALTH TECHNOLOGIES®

 13. Compliance with Law.
 The parties will comply with all applicable federal, state, local and foreign laws, orders, rules, ordinances, including but not limited to U.S. Food and Drug Administration regulations.
-If Purchaser exports, re-exports, or imports Products, Purchaser assumes responsibility for complying with applicable laws and regulations and for obtaining required export and import authorizations of any applicable jurisdiction or country.
+Purchaser shall not ship to, sale, or distribute the Products in any territory outside those specified in an agreement with Seller.

 14. Confidentiality.
 If the parties have entered into a Confidentiality or Non-Disclosure Agreement (“NDA”), the terms and conditions of the NDA shall apply and control for confidentiality obligations between the parties.
 In connection with this Contract, Purchaser may have access to Seller’s confidential information, including, without limitation inventions, developments, know how, specifications, business plans, results of testing, systems, financial information, product information, methods of operation, manufacturing processes, customer information, supplier information and compilations of data (“Seller’s Confidential Information”).
 Purchaser shall use Seller’s Confidential Information only for the purposes contemplated under this Contract and shall not disclose it to third parties.
 Purchaser shall maintain the confidentiality of Seller’s Confidential Information in the same manner, but in no event less than the manner, in which it protects its own confidential information.
 Purchaser is permitted to disclose Seller’s Confidential Information to its employees and authorized subcontractors on a need to know basis only, provided that such employees and authorized subcontractors have written confidentiality obligations to Purchaser no less stringent than the confidentiality obligations under this Section.
 Upon termination of this Contract, Purchaser shall return Seller’s Confidential Information and shall not use Seller’s Confidential Information for its own, or any third party’s, benefit.
 Purchaser’s confidentiality obligations shall survive termination of this Contract for so long as Seller’s Confidential Information remains confidential.
 Seller shall be entitled to injunctive relief, including, but not limited to, emergency, preliminary, temporary and permanent injunctions, from any court of competent jurisdiction as may be necessary to enjoin any violation of the foregoing covenants, without the necessity of proving immediate irreparable harm or an inadequate remedy at law.